istrate/cp4d/CP4D-and-IBM-DB2-BigSQL.md

 | Ambari password | secret |
 | If Hadoop kerberized then Kerberos admin principal. <br> The same used for Hadoop kerberization | hadoopadmin@FYRE.NET
 | Kerberos admin password | secret

+In a tiny environment, the instance provisioning can be blocked because of lack of resources.
+The ugly and dirty solution on the fly is to reduce manually the cpu and memory request in Deployment yaml definition.
+Not recommended in a production environment.<br>